-The company net Non-Life premium without reinsurance part is 23.6 billion HUF, which results a 3.3% improvement versus previous year.
-The 58 percent of Non-Life premium derive from Motor portfolio as prior year, slight increase is observable both MTPL (2.9%) and Casco (3.2%) lines.
-The Fire and other damage to property insurance has showed the highest improvement in 2021, the net premium of this LoB increased by 12.6% compared to 2020.
+The company net Non-Life premium without reinsurance part is 27.3 billion HUF, which results a 15.5% improvement versus previous year.
+The 56% of Non-Life premium derive from Motor portfolio, it is slightly below the last year's share.
+However, the share of the Fire and other damage to property insurance portfolio increased by 1.2 percentage points compared to prior year.
+In case of Motor insurance strong increase is observable both MTPL (13.4%) and Casco (11.2%) lines.
+The Fire and other damage to property insurance has showed even higher improvement in 2022 than in 2021, the net premium of this LoB increased by 23.4% compared to prior year.
+Besides the Fire and other damage to property insurance, the Assistance and Miscellaneous financial loss line of businesses increased significantly compared to prior year in terms of net written premium, although they total share from the Non-Life net written premium is below 8%.

-Similar to 2020, 2021 was characterized by lower claims frequency due to the pandemic, however the average claim amount significantly increased compared to prior years.
-Furthermore, the technical result of the Non-Life business was affected by extremely large claims and changing weather conditions, which resulted in a lower profitability compared to 2020
+In 2022, while the claims frequency was lower than prior year, the average claim amount significantly increased compared to 2021 due to claims inflation.
+However, the gross technical result of the Non-Life business was affected by larger claims and changing weather conditions too, it was higher than in 2021.

-Net (th HUF) 2021 2020
+Net (th HUF) 2022 2021

-Premiums written 23,660,399 22,893,483
+Premiums written 27,328,499 23,660,399

-Premiums earned 23,123,611 22,580,610
+Premiums earned 26,051,765 23,123,611

-Claims incurred 10,066,935 9,346,854
+Claims incurred 11,825,856 10,066,935

-Changes in other technical provisions 227,762 -127,838
+Changes in other technical provisions 33,506 227,762

-Expenses incured 6,995,522 6,429,675
+Expenses incured 8,165,267 6,995,522